Aniket-Tathe/Blackpink-member-recognition-using-CNN/README.md

 The repository contains two files:
 - blackpink.py ( which can be run locally)
-- blackpinkcolab.py (which can be run on google colab)
+- blackpinkcolab.py (which can run on google colab)

 ## Data